GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 You should see the start screen.
 You can recognize it by the big heading 'Visual Studio 2019' at the top.
 To the right should be 'Get started' with several options underneath it.

-3. **Click the 'Create new project' option**
+3. Click the **Create new project** option

 We now get to choose which type of project we want to create

-4. **Click the project type *Class Library (.NET Core)*** (Use the search box to find it faster)
+4. Click the project type **Class Library (.NET Core)** *(Use the search box to find it faster)*

 * **Note:** Is this project type missing?
 Double-check that you installed the .NET desktop development workload and required components mentioned in the previous chapter.
 * **Beware:** There are similarly named project types that are incorrect!
 Do **NOT** choose Class Library (.NET Framework) or Class Library (.NET Standard).
 These are incompatible with Gmod.NET.

 ![visual-studio-project-type](../hello-world/images/visual-studio-project-type.png)

-5. **Click Next** or double-click the project type
+5. Click Next or double-click the project type

-We now get to choose a name for our project.
-The rule we have for this is: no spaces, no special characters, EveryWordStartsWithACapitalLetter (known to programmers as PascalCase or UpperCamelCase).
+We now get to choose a name for our project. *The rule we have for this is: no spaces, no special characters, EveryWordStartsWithACapitalLetter (known to programmers as PascalCase or UpperCamelCase)*.

-6. **Choose the project name** `GmodHelloWorld`
+6. Choose the project name `GmodHelloWorld`
-7. **Take note of the location where the project is created.**
+7. Take note of the location where the project is created.

 The solution name is the same as the project name by default.
 This is fine.
 We'll learn about the difference between projects and solutions later.

-8. **Click Next**
+8. Click Next

 Visual Studio now asks which framework you wish to target.
-Gmod.NET requires at least .NET Core 3.1
+Gmod.NET requires **at least .NET Core 3.1**

-9. **As the Target Framework choose '.NET Core 3.1 (Long-term support)'**
+9. As the Target Framework choose:
+   * If you're using a release like `0.6.0` use at least: **.NET Core 3.1 (Long-term support)**
+   * If you're using a nightly build use at least: **.NET 5.0**

 Visual Studio will generate a Class Library (.NET Core) project for us.
 When it's done you will see this screen: